 Young, No. 1 Alabama escape Texas on late FG 20-19

-Young's clutch play rescued Alabama on an uncharacteristically sloppy day when the Crimson Tide (2-0) struggled with penalties and dropped passes and was forced into six consecutive punts in one stretch.
+Young’s clutch play rescued Alabama on an uncharacteristically sloppy day for the Crimson Tide (2-0), who struggled with penalties and dropped passes and was forced into six consecutive punts in one stretch.
 Texas (1-1) stuffed Alabama on fourth-and-inches late to set up a go-ahead field goal by Bert Auburn with 1:39 remaining.

-''I think at the end of the day he (Young) did a great job,'' Alabama coach Nick Saban said. ''When his best was needed, he was really good.
-And that's what we needed.''
+“When his best was needed, he was really good,” Alabama coach Nick Saban said of Young.
+“And that’s what we needed.”

-Young also spoiled what could have been a program-defining victory for Texas and second-year coach Steve Sarkisian.
+Young also spoiled what could have been a program-defining victory for Texas and Sarkisian after last season’s 5-7 finish.
 Longhorns quarterback Quinn Ewers was knocked out with a shoulder injury at the end of the first quarter.
+Sarkisian said Ewers had a sprained clavicle and would have more tests to determine how bad it is.

 The steady hand of backup Hudson Card and an inspired defense helped Texas build a 16-10 lead early in the fourth, and then drive for the lead again on Auburn’s fourth field goal of the day.